JonathanDiazRamos/GarbageBagIdentification/README.md

-# Gothic: Image Classification and Transformation with CNN
+# Garbage Bag Image Classification and Transformation with CNN

-Gothic is a machine learning project for binary image classification, specifically designed to distinguish between images with and without garbage bags.
+ Machine learning project for binary image classification, specifically designed to distinguish between images with and without garbage bags.
 The repository includes custom data transformations and a convolutional neural network (CNN) model implemented in TensorFlow/Keras for image augmentation and classification.

 ## Features